How could we reform the estate tax?

 Task Force on Federal Wealth Transfer Taxes.
 2004.
 Report on Reform of Federal Wealth and Transfer Taxes.
 Washington, DC: American Bar Association.

 US Department of the Treasury.
 2015.
 “General Explanations of the Administration’s Fiscal Year 2016 Revenue Proposals.”
-Washington, DC: US Department of the Treasury.
+Washington, DC.